AlexWidman/widma-DM1595-JS/README.md

 ## Testing

 Open `index.html` in the browser and tests should run automatically

+Hint: work in the order required by the tests (not the order of the methods in the file)!
+They are designed in increasing complexity order

 Tests marked *W1* must pass during the JavaScript first week (individual).
 Week 1 is focused on simple procedural JavaScript.